 If you want different content in each breakout room but do not require different layouts, prepare the rooms before attendees join the meeting or training session.
 First configure the number of breakout rooms required.
 Then, click Start Breakouts and move yourself from room to room, loading the required content into each Share pod.
 Then, end the breakouts.
 When attendees join and you click Start Breakouts again, the content is ready.
 (If necessary, you can also alter the layout and content of breakout rooms during a meeting.)

-If the Presenter Only Area is open during an Adobe Connect session, it does not close when starting a Breakout session.
+If the Host & Presenter Area is open during an Adobe Connect session, it does not close when starting a Breakout session.
 This allows the Hosts to retain the pods available in the POA.
 For example, Hosts can continue to manage the attendees and their rights in the breakout rooms from the Attendees pod.

 While in a meeting or training session, hosts can create breakout rooms and send attendees into the rooms.

 In breakout room, participants need permissions to use the pods to do their work and engage with each other using the pods.
-Such permissions, called enhanced rights in Adobe Connect, are available by default on the Share Pod, on the Notes Pod, on the Whiteboard. on the File Share Pod, and for audio and video sharing when a breakout session starts.
+Such permissions, called enhanced rights in Adobe Connect, are available by default on the Share Pod, on the Notes Pod, on the Whiteboard, on the File Share Pod, and for audio and video sharing when a breakout session starts.
 The permissions are restored to their previous state after a breakout room ends and everyone joins in the main meeting room.

 To give Enhanced Participant Rights in a breakout session, follow these steps.